mac-comp127/headline-generator/README.md

 The items in square brackets — `[person]` and `[place]` — are called _symbols_.
 Each symbol has a list of replacement choices.
 For example, three choices for `[place]` are:

-    KAGIN
+    CAMPUS CENTER
     SPAM MUSEUM
     [person]’S BASEMENT

-Your code randomly selects a substitution for each symbol to generate a headline.
+Your code randomly selects a substitution for each symbol to generate a headline, such as:

+    BIGFOOT ESCAPES FROM CAMPUS CENTER!

 Setup
 ---